Comprehensive

 At your eye exam in Tinley Park, your doctor will provide you with immediate feedback about your eye health.
 They will test for nearsightedness, farsightedness, astigmatism, focusing problems, other vision issues, and eye diseases.
 Based on their findings, they will provide you with a treatment plan and helpful information you need to know about your vision and eye health.

 Perhaps the greatest benefit of routine eye exams is their ability to prevent degenerative eye diseases.
 Healthy vision requires regular maintenance and care.
 Get your eyes checked by a qualified optometrist to prevent the development of eye issues that can progress over time and have significant long-term effects, including blindness.
 Certain diseases such as glaucoma, macular degeneration, and diabetic retinopathy have no symptoms in the early stages—they can develop slowly and without pain.
 If left undiagnosed, these diseases often have irreversible consequences.
-Seeing an eye doctor on a regular basis can protect your vision through early diagnosis and treatment.
+Seeing an eye doctor regularly can protect your vision through early diagnosis and treatment.

 At Walter Eye Clinic, we offer comprehensive eye exams to residents of Mokena and Tinsley Park, IL.